ArixCrest/P2P_Gossip_Protocol/README.md

 - Ensure that necessary permissions and network access are granted to the program, especially if running on restricted environments.

 - Refer to the code documentation and comments for more detailed information about the implementation and usage.
-- If you are getting error about too many open files when running the command.
-It is recommended to increase the ulimit of your console by using the following command.
+- If you are getting error about `too many open files` when running the command.
+It is recommended to increase the ulimit of your console by using the following command.(This ulimit worked for 10 peer instances and 11 seed instance.)
 ```bash
 ulimit -n 4096
 ```